 Our habit of looking at screens for long periods is one of the culprits causing upper back and neck pain.
 Sitting all day on our computer screens, playing on our mobile phones for some time, and slumping on our couch to watch television for several hours.
 Other possible causes are as follows:

 One of the causes of upper back pain and neck pain is poor posture.
 It puts pressure on your posterior muscles which hurts your back and neck.
-Incorrect posture can also cause increased stress on the cervical spine and overload on the neck and pain resulting in upper back and neck pain.
+Incorrect posture can also cause increased stress on the cervical spine and overload on the neck and pain resulting in the upper back and neck pain.

 To alleviate pain and reduce muscle tension, you have to improve your posture with strength and stretching exercises.
 Exercises that can improve poor posture are as follows: